 Many courses in the Academic Transfer and Technical/Occupational areas will be offered in the evening, as well as the daytime hours, to meet the needs of individuals whose employment or other commitments make an extended day schedule most appropriate.
-The College expects to serve an increasing number of adults of all ages who are attending school part-time, and will strive to schedule coursework and support services to meet their needs.
+The College expects to serve an increasing number of part-time students of all ages.
+Support services will be scheduled to meet their needs.